Supporting Mental Health in the Age of COVID

 2021 Annual Guide: High Impact Giving in the Age of COVID

-This guide incorporates what we have learned about best practices in crisis grantmaking and the ways COVID-19 is affecting communities.
-It contains profiles of nonprofits working in a broad range of cause areas touched by the pandemic: health, education, economic development, and reliable information.
-Nonprofits are a critical asset in crisis response and recovery.
-With your help, they and the communities they serve can weather the current crisis and build back better, in 2021 and beyond.
+This guide incorporates what we have learned about best practices in crisis grantmaking as well as profiles of nonprofits working in a broad range of cause areas touched by the pandemic: health, education, economic development, and reliable information.

 As the COVID-19 pandemic continues, mental health and addiction challenges have emerged as a major health crisis that will continue beyond the distribution of a coronavirus vaccine.
 This guidance applies our Health in Mind strategies to the behavioral health issues raised by COVID.